 - Volunteers should not perform any activity outside of their physical capabilities.

-- The use of power tools and motor-driven equipment is discouraged unless pre-authorized by the Parks & Recreation Division.
+- The use of power tools and motor-driven equipment is discouraged unless pre-authorized by the Parks & Recreation Department.

 - Volunteers must wear appropriate clothing and shoes and use sunscreen.